hrefjeff/sfv_old/index.md

 ### <a name="head7"></a>7.
 Take notes/set goals

 The way I take notes is with a journal.
 I'll make notes of my performance at the end of the day so I can visually keep track of my progress/mistakes.
-When all the details are in the head, it's hard to reflect upon.
-You have to get it out on paper.
+When all the details are in my head, it's hard for me to reflect upon.
+I have to get it out on paper.
 Or even in a blog, similar to the one I'm writing for people to read right now.

 So taking notes and writing things down can help in setting goals.
 My goals in the beginning were things like consistenly land a punish combo.
 If I'm getting countered alot, stop pressing a button or doing the move and evaluate why I'm getting hit.
 Your goals will make you a stronger player when it's time to perform against other folks.
 I enter into tournaments all the time to evaluate what I've been working on.
 Reddit hosts an online tournment every Monday.
 I do this as a measure of what I've been working on.
 Everyone is different though.
 Competition is not everything.
 It is just my ninja way.